Prozzäk

 Prozzäk (also known as Simon and Milo) are a Canadian virtual pop music duo formed by Jay Levine and James Bryan McCollum in 1998.
-Their recordings and animated music videos tell the comedic tale of their frontmen, Simon (Levine) and Milo (McCollum), who are best friends on a search to find true love.
+Their recordings and animated music videos tell the comedic tale of their alter egos, Simon (Levine) and Milo (McCollum), who are best friends on a search to find true love.

 Since their formation, the duo have released four studio albums and received four Juno Award nominations.
-Prozzäk was also among the top 80 best-selling Canadian artists in Canada from their beginning to 2016.
+Prozzäk was also among the top 80 best-selling Canadian artists in Canada from the year of their beginning to 2016.

 History

-In the 1990s, Levine and McCollum were members of The Philosopher Kings, a Canadian R&B band.
+In the 1990s, Levine and McCollum were members of the Philosopher Kings, a Canadian R&B band.
 After a physical altercation between them, they attempted to smooth things over by writing music together.
 While on a European tour with the Kings, the two created a comedic song titled "Europa" in which they sang in British accents.
 The song did not fit in with the music produced by the Philosopher Kings, but the band's record company, Sony Canada, approved of it, so the two set aside their differences and created Prozzäk in 1998.
 The band name was inspired by the drug Prozac.

 The decision to portray the band through animation came as a result of Levine feeling uncomfortable performing with an accent.
 The duo developed the look of Simon and Milo with illustrator Scott Harder.
 The band scripted and storyboarded the initial music videos with Sony's Marc Lostracco.
 They were animated by Evening Sky/Animation House.

 Their first album, Hot Show, was released in late 1998.
 The album featured the hit singles "Sucks to Be You" and "Strange Disease" and was certified triple platinum in Canada.
 Prozzäk was nominated for Best New Group at the 2000 Juno Awards, as well as being nominated for Best Album (Hot Show), Best Single ("Sucks to Be You"), and Best Video ("Strange Disease").
 In 2000, Levine and McCollum wrote and produced several songs for Canadian pop group B4-4, including their hit song "Get Down".
 In late 2000, Prozzäk released their second album, Saturday People, on Epic Records.
 The album included the singles "www.nevergetoveryou" and "Be As".
 The album was certified gold in Canada and nominated for Best Pop Album at the 2002 Juno Awards.